New England’s Solar Potential

 Because solar is plentiful.
 See the chart below:

-While fossil fuels, and even other renewables, are finite, enough solar energy falls on the earth’s surface each minute to meet world energy demand for an entire year.
+Traditional methods of energy generation through the use of fossil fuels are limited, as the resources—such as coal, uranium, and natural gas—are finite.
+On the other hand, sustainable energy resources—such as solar, wind, and geothermal are renewable.
+Of the many sustainable options, the amount of solar energy that the earth receives each year dwarfs all of the other methods.
+In fact, enough solar energy falls on the earth’s surface each minute to meet world energy demand for an entire year.
 Graphic Source: Perez, R. and M. Perez, A Fundamental Look At Energy Reserves For The Planet

 OK, so – there is a lot of solar energy that hits the earth.
-But is there really enough sun in Maine for solar to offset my energy needs?
+But is there really enough available sunshine in New England for solar to offset my energy needs?

 The answer is absolutely yes!
 Here’s why…

 Insolation is the amount of solar energy hitting the earth’s surface and is measured in kW-hr/m2/day.
 The National Renewable Energy Lab has assembled worldwide insolation data to learn how much sun falls in a particular location so that one can draw a reasonably accurate conclusion as to the amount of solar energy that can be harvested on an annual basis.
+So about how much solar energy does New England receive?
 Below is a map that shows how the available solar insolation in Maine compares to both Texas and Germany:

 If New England gets roughly 30% more annual sunshine than Germany, why are Maine and New Hampshire so far behind implementing available renewable technology?